 This section will give you a short summary of our best Valencia travel tips.
 Let’s take a look:

 - Plan 2+ days.
 We highly recommend spending at least two full days in Valencia.
-In this way, you’ll be able to check several of the city’s attractions, walk on the F1 Circuit, and even have time to lay on the beach for a few hours.
+In this way, you’ll be able to check out several of the city’s attractions, walk on the F1 Circuit, and even have time to lie on the beach for a few hours.

 - Bring sunscreen and a hat in summer.
 Valencia is warm all year round, but during the summer season – from May to October – the sun is scorching.
 We recommend you bring plenty of sunscreen and a hat to protect yourself from the dangerous sunrays.